-The great Ella Fitzgerald was born on April 25th, 1917, and died in 1996; she would have turned 98 next week.
+The great Ella Fitzgerald was born on April 25th, 1917, and died in 1996.
 As WRTI’s Susan Lewis reports, "The Queen of Jazz" - also called "The First Lady of Song," left a lasting legacy on American song and jazz.

 Drummer Chick Webb's 1930s orchestra terrorized competitors in band battles and sent dancers into orbit at Harlem's Savoy Ballroom.
 They could be similarly explosive on record, but only rarely.
 Early on, they did have some hot Edgar Sampson arrangements that Benny Goodman would soon turn into hits, like "Blue Lou" and "Don't Be That Way."
 But the Webb band also had an old-school crooner, Charles Linton, with pre-jazz-age enunciation.